ruidlpm/pathPhynder/tutorial/README.md

 <sample>.hg_in_tree_status.txt - counts of markers at haplogroup defining branches (markers in the tree data only)

 <sample>.hg_in_tree_status_derived_only.txt - counts of derived markers at haplogroup defining branches (markers in the tree data only)

+final_tree.nwk - newick tree with ancient samples added into it.

+final_tree.pdf - figure of the tree with ancient samples added into it.

 ```